imagej/imagej.github.io/_pages/news/2009-07-10-fiji-presentation-from-elmi2009-imagej-tutorial.md

 Some other tutorial are also already present there.

-We encourage everyone to add more tutorials: Simply create a page, fill it with tutorial content, and make sure to add the \[\[Category:Tutorials\]\] tag to the bottom of the page, so it appears in the tutorial category, which can be found [here](/plugin-index#tutorials).
+We encourage everyone to add more tutorials: Simply create a page in the `/tutorials` folder, and fill it with tutorial content, so it appears in the [tutorials on this site](/tutorials#tutorials-on-this-site).

-{% include notice content="This is a historic news item.
-See current [wiki editing instructions](/editing)." %}